archieeeeeeeeeee/ELITE-EXAM-ANSWERS/EXAM ANSWERS/album-sales-php-web/README.md

 ## Screenshots
 Screenshots of the login page and admin dashboard are available in the `EXAM ANSWERS/album-sales-screenshots/` directory.

+## Models

+### Artists
+- Fields:
+  - Code (id)
+  - Name
+- Functions:
+  - Read the full details of a created artist
+  - Update the full details of a created artist
+  - Delete the details of a created artist

+### Albums
+- Fields:
+  - Year
+  - Name
+  - Sales
+  - Album Cover Picture (album_cover_path)
+- Functions:
+  - Read the full details of an album
+  - Update an album
+  - Delete an album
+  - Add a picture of the album cover

 ## Author
 Developed by Archie